 Habitat for Humanity has become the first builder to buy back a house built with Chinese drywall.

 Experts say tests used to eliminate drywall as a problem were unreliable and incomplete—and that more tests should have been done to determine the cause of recent infant deaths at the base.

 Homeowners affected by problems with defective drywall have been forced to fend for themselves and many have turned to the courts for help.
 Thousands of lawsuits have been consolidated and are being tried in federal court.
-But the homeowners’ chances of getting quick relief are slim.
+But the homeowners’ chances of getting quick relief through private litigation are slim.

 Thousands of Americans have houses contaminated by defective Chinese drywall; now a new group of homeowners say they are experiencing similar problems -- but their homes are built with drywall made in the United States.